Best practices

 andAllow Notifications

-Notifications are usually displayed in real time, however, when sending a large number of notifications to a single pass, Apple will sometimes rate limit the notifications, which will result in the notification delivery being delayed.
+.
+These options are enabled by default on the Wallet. - Notifications are usually displayed in real time, however, when sending a large number of notifications to a single pass, Apple will sometimes rate limit the notifications, which will result in the notification delivery being delayed.
+Although quite common during development or testing, this will not typically happen in live environments, as most passes will not usually be sending more than 10 notifications per day.

 -